maarten-pennings/Cfg/README.md

 Cfg: Restart will now be invoked...
 ```

-This time, we do not press the configuration button
+This time, we do not press the configuration button, and the app starts it time getting application.

 ```
 Welcome to CfgTime